TheLakeMan/Hyperion/examples/chatbot/README.md

-# TinyAI On-Device Chatbot Example
+# Hyperion On-Device Chatbot Example

-This example demonstrates how to implement a memory-efficient chatbot using TinyAI on resource-constrained devices.
+This example demonstrates how to implement a memory-efficient chatbot using Hyperion on resource-constrained devices.
 The chatbot uses a small language model with efficient memory management to provide conversational capabilities while respecting strict memory limitations.

 ## Features